mwbowers/mwbowers.github.io/concepts/enhancements/dev-tools.md

 ## "Refresh XFU" Visual Studio context menu option.

-The `.io.xfu` file associated with the QSys Program Application source, is initially generated when the Nomad Migration was converted from [AVR](https://asna.com/us/products/visual-rpg) programming language to C#.
+The `.io.xfu` file associated with the QSys Program Application source, is initially generated when the Migration process that generated the C# code.

 The purpose of `.io.xfu` is to:

 1. List all references to all externally described files use by the program (workstation, database and printfiles).
 2. Provide a means to the Developer to specify *Directives* on all records for all the files, to drive the generation of QSys Program partial class.

-This XML file is also the selection node for Visual Studio 2019 to show the *context menu*, that will give the Developer access to the two Nomad Tools.
+This XML file is also the selection node for Visual Studio 2019 to show the *context menu*, that will give the Developer access to the two Tools.

 > ASNA.QSys runtime support will throw an exception when attempting to open files that had their schema out-of-sync with respect to the current partial class I/O implementation.